docker-mailserver/docker-mailserver/README.md

   - **empty** => fail2ban service disabled
   - 1 => Enables fail2ban service

+If you enable Fail2Ban, don't forget to add the following lines to your `docker-compose.yml`:

+    cap_add:
+      - NET_ADMIN

+Otherwise, `iptables` won't be able to ban IPs.

 ##### SA_TAG

   - **2.0** => add spam info headers if at, or above that level